Math S-21b - Calendar of topics and HW assignments - Summer 2011

 week #1

-For those who may need a refresher in vector operations, see Appendix A at the back of the Bretscher text.
+For those who may need a refresher in vector operations, see Appendix A at the back of the Bretscher text or the referenced notes below.
 You may want to learn how to enter a matrix into a matrix-capable calculator and how to use the “rref” function to do row reduction.

 HW #1: Read sections 1.1 through 1.3 of the Bretscher text and do the following problems: